luongthomas/Silent-Safari-iOS/README.md

 ## Features

 ### Private
-Unlike some blockers, Hush has absolutely no access to your browser habits or passwords.
+Unlike some blockers, Silent Safari has absolutely no access to your browser habits or passwords.
 Nor does it track behavior or collect crash reports - nothing leaves your device.

 ### Free
 Everything is free of charge.
 Forever.
 No in-app purchases, no nonsense.
 However, any help towards covering the yearly Apple Developer fee is greatly appreciated.